mogoson/MGS.Autofac/UnityProject/Assets/MGS.Packages/Autofac/README.md

   If you need use AutofacUtility in dll：

-  - Create a C# project, move the AutofacRegisterAttribute.cs and AutofacUtility.cs files into the project.
+  - Create a C# project, move the following files into the project:
+    - ./Scripts/Interface/...
+    - ./Scripts/FileLogger.cs
+    - ./Scripts/LogUtility.cs
   - Compile project as dll to reference.

 - Define interface.